Justin McElroy: Podcasting

-During McElroy's time at Joystiq, he was the producer and co-host of The Joystiq Podcast, which ran from 2007 to 2012.
 Since 2010, Justin McElroy has co-hosted the comedy podcast My Brother, My Brother and Me along with his brothers Griffin and Travis.
 The podcast began in 2010 as a form of "self-entertainment" before it was added to the Maximum Fun network.
 The podcast takes the form of a humorous "advice show", in which the brothers answer questions that have been directly submitted by listeners, as well as questions that listeners have found on Yahoo!
 Answers.
 In 2010, the show was consistently listed among the top 10 comedy podcasts on iTunes, and it has received positive critical reception.
 The podcast was later turned into a 2017 television show, which originally aired on Seeso and formerly streamed on VRV.

 Since June 21, 2013, Justin and his wife Sydnee have co-hosted the podcast Sawbones, a "marital tour of misguided medicine" and a humorous exploration of medical history, focusing on the many ways the medical community has been wrong in the past.
 A book based on this podcast, The Sawbones Book: The Horrifying, Hilarious Road To Modern Medicine, was published by Weldon Owen on October 9, 2018.

 In 2014, the McElroy brothers launched a tabletop role-playing game podcast entitled The Adventure Zone.
 Initially focusing on Dungeons & Dragons, the show began to explore other game systems in later seasons.
 During the first campaign, subtitled Balance, Justin McElroy portrays Taako, an elf wizard.
 In the second campaign, Amnesty, Justin portrays Wayne "Duck" Newton, a forest ranger.
 In the third campaign, Graduation, he portrayed an unnamed Firbolg student.
 Justin played a monk named Amber Gris in the fourth campaign, Ethersea.
 For the fifth campaign, Steeplechase, he took the role of Game Master.
 In the sixth campaign, Versus Dracula, he plays a barbarian named Lady Godwin.
+He plays Goliath Lorovith Dreamwanderer Gonjavon in TAZ Royale.

 The first sub-arc of The Adventure Zone: Balance, named Here There Be Gerblins, was later adapted into a graphic novel in cooperation with artist Carey Pietsch, and was published by First Second Books in 2018.
 The book topped The New York Times' best-selling trade fiction list, becoming the first graphic novel to do so.
 It was followed by a second graphic novel, Murder on the Rockport Limited!, in 2019, a third installment, Petals to the Metal, in 2020, a fourth, The Crystal Kingdom, in 2021, a fifth, The Eleventh Hour, in 2023, and a sixth installment, The Suffering Game in 2024.

-Justin and his brothers also co-host a yearly podcast with Tim Batt and Guy Montgomery, released every American Thanksgiving since 2015, called 'Til Death Do Us Blart where they review the film Paul Blart: Mall Cop 2.
+Justin and his brothers also co-host a yearly podcast with Tim Batt and Guy Montgomery, released every American Thanksgiving since 2015, called 'Til Death Do Us Blart, where they review the film Paul Blart: Mall Cop 2.
 The brothers also host the documentary podcast The McElroy Brothers Will Be in Trolls World Tour, which ultimately resulted in the announcement that all three were set to make cameo appearances in the film.